dressipi/activegraph/MEMGRAPH.md

 Main errors in failing specs

 - `Not yet implemented: property parameters` (95% of errors)

-- `Function 'EXISTS' doesn't exist` which makes me laugh
+- `Function 'EXISTS' doesn't exist` which makes me laugh, but should be easy to fix with `IS NOT NULL`
+- `extraneous input 'FOREACH'`, an unsupported fucntion

 Looks increasingly feasible.